 - Create high-quality content on the latest topics in your industry or niche.

 Fun fact: the human brain processes images 60 times faster than words.
 And as technology improves, smartphones become more prevalent, and social media is more widely used, visual content is only becoming more and more essential to the growth of small businesses.

 An excellent idea for your first video is to record a quick introduction about yourself and your business.
 Keep it under 2 minutes and make it informative and engaging.
-And for an extra boost in engagement and impact, add captions or text to your video instead of solely relying on audio.
+Add captions or text to your video for an extra boost in engagement and impact instead of relying solely on audio.
 Interestingly enough, 85% of videos are watched without sound, so accommodating will drive your video content further.

 A data-driven marketing strategy can help make your initiatives more effective.
 As a small business, you want to ensure that all of your efforts are worthwhile, so keeping track of your data and analytics is essential.
 Analytics can provide you insights into what initiatives worked and didn’t.
 As a bonus, they can also give you a good picture of your audience.

 The best part?
 You don’t necessarily need to get sophisticated software for high-quality insights.
-For example, social media analytics are available for free — most platforms have built-in tools that can provide you with some great information.
+For example, social media analytics are free; most platforms have built-in tools that can provide you with some great information.
 Similarly, you can use Google Analytics to get insights into your website and the performance of different landing pages and other data.

 And while that may sound like many different things to check and more work on your end, we have a solution for you.
 Markaaz is building an all-in-one dashboard so you can view the tools you need (including your analytics!) to run your business in one place.
 This seamlessly integrates into our directory of over 100 million pre-verified businesses and the payment solution we are also building to support small business growth.

-At Markaaz, our goal is to simplify your business processes so you can get back to business.
+At Markaaz, we aim to simplify your business processes so you can get back to business.
 Join Markaaz today to gain access to our transformative features.